-For latest papers please, please see Mack's Google Scholar page.
+For full list of our latest papers please, please see Mack's Google Scholar page.

 Nature Physics